psliwa/PHPPdf/README.markdown

 TODO - plans.
 -------------------

+* rewrite and improve text rendering
 * annotations
 * document metadata
 * bookmarks
 * improve interpretation of attributes and fixing found bugs
-* column feature with equal columns strategy
 * improve table, header and footer for table, rowspan.
 Fix calculation of cell's min height when colspan is used.
 * refactoring